 The purpose of this course is to explore the role of nongovernmental organizations (NGOs) in the development of poor countries, with Tanzania as a case study framework.
 The primary instruction will be meetings and interactions with officers and clients from a variety of NGOs in Tanzania, operating at the local and national levels.
 Students will ground their observations and interactions in country with assigned reading and discussion.
-A major aspect of the course is the experience of working with local NGO leaders and the school's faculty and students to build a new dormitory for high school girls in the Nyegina Secondary School; and to equip the school with solar technologies.
+A major aspect of the course is the experience of working with local NGO leaders and the school's faculty and students to build a new library and community resource center located at the Nyegina Secondary School to serve Nyegina and surrounding schools and villages.